-From this graph we can see that for a particular value of the load factor, $\lambda^$ , collapse mechanism k gives the highest design plastic moment capacity, $M_P$ .
-However, since by the Upperbound Theorem we know collapse mechanism k to be the true collapse mechanism, it is therefore the highest value of $M_P$ from each mechanism that is required.
+From this graph we can see that for a particular value of the load factor, λ^ , collapse mechanism k gives the highest design plastic moment capacity, M_p .
+However, since by the Upperbound Theorem we know collapse mechanism k to be the true collapse mechanism, it is therefore the highest value of M_p from each of the mechanisms that is required.